StephenRoddy/stephenroddy.github.io/projects/AI_MUS/AI_MUS.md

 <base target="_blank">
-## Towards a Cybernetics of Artificial Intelligence & Machine Learning in Sound & Music Computing
+## A Cybernetics of Artificial Intelligence & Machine Learning in Sound & Music Computing

 ### Overview